-Adel Mahmoud, M.D., Ph.D. serves as Chairman of ILiAD’s Scientific Advisory Board and provides extensive experience as a vaccine industry business executive, as well as expertise in vaccine science and development.
-Dr. Mahmoud is currently a Professor in the Department of Molecular Biology at Princeton University and at the Woodrow Wilson School of Public and International Affairs.
+Adel Mahmoud, M.D., Ph.D. served as Chairman of ILiAD’s Scientific Advisory Board from 2013-2018 and provided extensive experience as a vaccine industry business executive, as well as expertise in vaccine science and development.

 From 1999 to 2005, Dr. Mahmoud was President of Merck Vaccines and served as a member of the Management Committee of Merck & Company, Inc. At Merck, he also served as Chief Medical Advisor for Vaccines and Infectious Diseases.
 Dr. Mahmoud’s leadership resulted in Merck’s formidable vaccine portfolio, including commercialization of new vaccines for rotavirus, human papillomavirus, and shingles; and commercialization of a new combination vaccine for measles, mumps, rubella, and varicella.